lumi-a/masters-thesis/thesis.typ

     ```]),
     caption: [The lower-bound instance in @bestFitAbsoluteRatio[p:] for $k=3$.],
   )<hardcoded-best-fit>
-  However, they actually defined these items more like this:
+  However, they actually defined the instance more like this:
   #figure(
     box(fill: white.darken(2%), stroke: gray + 0.1em, radius: 0.25em, inset: 0.5em)[```py
     k = 3